BloomTech-Labs/labs-team-home/README.md

 ### Styled Components

 Styled Components is a popular CSS-in-JS library that provides flexibility and seamless integration with React allowing for customizable themes and styling that responds to props and JS logic.<br/>[Styled Components info](https://www.styled-components.com/docs/)

+### Material-UI

+Material-UI is an open source library that uses React components which implement Google's Material Design.
+It makes using and designing components easier for anyone that uses it.<br/>[Material-UI info](https://material-ui.com/)

 ### Stripe